Medically reviewed by Kristin Hall, FNP

 If you’ve recently started using birth control and feel depressed, the best thing to do is to talk to a doctor.

-We offer the ability to talk to a mental health practitioner for an online evaluation.
+We offer the ability to receive depression treatment online.
 If appropriate, you may be prescribed evidence-based medication to help improve your mood and treat your depression.